-Advisors have access to their students' file that displays contact information, current degree plan, a history of documents archived, and comments made to the student since they first applied.
-Because the faculty also have years of ministerial experience and are expected to demonstrate a servant's heart, faculty advisors are encouraged to offer prayer and counsel as the Holy Spirit leads.
+Academic Advisors have access to students' files that displays contact information, current degree plan and degree audit, a history of documents archived, and comments made to the student since they first applied.
+Because advisors have years of ministerial experience and are expected to demonstrate a servant's heart, Academic Advisors are encouraged to offer prayer and counsel as the Holy Spirit leads.